 A list of batch numbers or a summary of the number of batches may be provided.

-At a minimum, a list of all materials covered (drugs, pharmaceuticals, combination products, and finished products) should be provided to clearly document the materials that fall within the scope of this <.
+At a minimum, a list of all materials covered (drugs, pharmaceuticals, combination products, and finished products) should be provided to clearly document the materials that fall within the scope of this APQR Report.

-A reference should be provided for the last batch from the previous < and the first batch from the current APQR.
+A reference should be provided for the last batch from the previous APQR Report and the first batch from the current APQR.
 A statement that all batches intended for commercial use are included should be provided.

 For a list of batches produced during the period under review, any missing batches should be explained and justified, e.g., due to validation batches pending approval, orders cancelled/cancelled prior to the start of production, etc.